kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 cluster the volume will be provided using one of the following methods:

 * Static provisioning - PVC did not specify any storage class and there is already an existing PV that can be bound to it.
-Alternatively users can set `pvc.spec.storageClassName=""` to disable dynamic provisioning explicitly.
 * Dynamic provisioning - there is no existing PV that could be bound but PVC did specify a storage class or there is exactly one storage class in the cluster marked as default.